PerryS02/PortfolioSite/content/home/experience.md

     company_url = "https://www.transytutoring.com"
     location = "Lexington, KY"
     date_start = "2020-09-01"
-    description = """Tutored computer science students in courses such as Logic & Problem Solving and Data Structures."""
+    description = """Communicate to students the basic principles and processes of writing code, with the intent of enabling students to be able to write code on their own."""

 [[experience]]
   title = "Summer Technology Worker"